Yamato-Security/WELA/README-Japanese.md

 * [mdecrevoisier/Windows-auditing-baseline](https://github.com/mdecrevoisier/Windows-auditing-baseline)
 * [palantir/windows-event-forwarding](https://github.com/palantir/windows-event-forwarding/tree/master/group-policy-objects)

-# Contribution
+# 貢献

 We would love any form of contribution.
 Pull requests, rule creation, and sample logs are the best, but feature requests notifying us of bugs, etc... are also very welcome.

 At the least, **if you like our tools and resources, then please give us a star on GitHub and show your support!**

-# Bug Submission
+# 不具合の報告

 * Please submit any bugs you find [here.](https://github.com/Yamato-Security/wela/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5Bbug%5D)
 * This project is currently actively maintained, and we are happy to fix any bugs reported.

-# License
+# ライセンス

 * WELA is released under [MIT License](https://opensource.org/licenses/MIT)

-# Contributors
+# 貢献者

 * Fukusuke Takahashi (core developer)
 * Zach Mathis (project leader, tool design, testing, etc...) (@yamatosecurity)

-# Acknowledgements
+# 謝辞

 * [Australian Cyber Security Centre: Windows event logging and forwarding](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/system-hardening-and-administration/system-monitoring/windows-event-logging-and-forwarding)
 * [Microsoft: Advanced security auditing FAQ](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-10/security/threat-protection/auditing/advanced-security-auditing-faq)
 * [SigmaHQ](https://github.com/SigmaHQ/sigma)

-# Twitter
+# X

-You can receive the latest news about WELA, rule updates, other Yamato Security tools, etc... by following us on Twitter at [@SecurityYamato](https://twitter.com/SecurityYamato).
+You can receive the latest news about WELA, rule updates, other Yamato Security tools, etc... by following us on X at [@SecurityYamato](https://twitter.com/SecurityYamato).